-Windjammer Days as well as the 4th of July is coming which means the skies will be filled with fireworks again.
+Windjammer Days as well as the 4th of July means the skies will be filled with fireworks again.
 The displays can be dazzling and can make for a wonderful subject to photograph.
 Here is what you will need to make your best shot of fireworks.

 For equipment you’ll want a tripod to keep your camera steady, a shutter release cable and, of course, your camera with a fully charged battery and a formatted memory card.
 A flashlight can be useful to see camera settings since you will be in the dark.